gzerveas/CODER/README.md

 As a starting point, this code was initially forked from: https://github.com/jingtaozhan/RepBERT-Index.

+We note that the present repository does not support triplet training from scratch; instead, it fine-tunes and thus relies on the existence of a trained retrieval model (e.g. available as a pytorch checkpoint or on HuggingFace), which is called the _base method_.
 In the following, we will show how to train and evaluate a CODER model using [TAS-B](https://dl.acm.org/doi/10.1145/3404835.3462891)  (Sebastian Hofstaetter et al., 2021) as a base method.

 ## Setup